Ollie Matson: Chicago Cardinals

 Ollie Matson was drafted in the first round of the 1952 NFL draft by the Chicago Cardinals, third pick overall.
 He went on to share 1952 Rookie of the Year honors with Hugh McElhenny of the San Francisco 49ers.

-Matson missed the entire 1953 season while serving in the United States Army.
-During his year of service, he was named the MVP of the All-Army football team.
+Matson was named first-team All-Pro by the AP and second-team All-Pro by United Press International (UPI), and was selected to play in the Pro Bowl.
+He returned two kickoffs for touchdowns in his rookie year, including a 100-yard return, both leading the league; and was second in yards per kickoff return (31.2).